1. World problems

 Nature

 Dependency of children refers to the condition in which minors rely extensively on adults for their physical, emotional, and financial needs.
-As a problem, excessive dependency can hinder a child’s development of autonomy, self-confidence, and problem-solving skills.
+As a problem, excessive dependency can hinder the development of autonomy, self-confidence, and essential life skills.
 It may result from overprotective parenting, lack of opportunities for independent decision-making, or socio-economic factors.
-Persistent dependency can negatively impact a child’s ability to function independently in adulthood, leading to challenges in education, employment, and social relationships.
-Addressing this issue involves fostering environments that encourage age-appropriate responsibility and self-reliance while providing necessary support and guidance.This information has been generated by artificial intelligence.
+Persistent dependency can negatively impact children’s ability to adapt, solve problems, and function independently in adulthood, potentially leading to long-term psychological and social challenges.
+Addressing this issue involves fostering environments that encourage gradual independence and resilience in children.This information has been generated by artificial intelligence.

 Background

 The global significance of children's dependency emerged in the late 19th and early 20th centuries, as industrialization and urbanization exposed vulnerabilities in child welfare.
 International attention intensified following the 1924 Geneva Declaration of the Rights of the Child, highlighting the need for protection and support.
-Subsequent decades saw growing recognition of dependency as a multidimensional issue, influenced by socioeconomic, cultural, and political factors, prompting coordinated responses from governments and organizations worldwide.This information has been generated by artificial intelligence.
+Subsequent decades saw growing recognition of the complex social, economic, and psychological dimensions of dependency, prompting research and policy initiatives addressing children’s reliance on adults for survival, development, and well-being.This information has been generated by artificial intelligence.

 Incidence